Research – user interviews

 White underline adds premium feel, but doesn’t enforce PokerStars brand colours

 I chose to implement the highly readable font Roboto as the default for its easy legibility to aid finding navigational elements quickly.
-This was updated from Roboto Condensed, after observing users squinting during testing.
+This was updated from Roboto Condensed, after observing users squinting during testing and unable to scan quickly for information.

 The first global navigation release was for PokerStars Casino site.